McDonald’s Global Customer Privacy Statement Overview

 • Obtain the restriction of the processing while we are processing your request or challenge pertaining to the accuracy of your personal information or the lawfulness of the processing of your personal information and our legitimate interests to process this information, or if you need the personal information for litigation purposes.

-You may exercise these rights free of charge by contacting us via https://customerservices.mcdonalds.co.uk/hc/en-gb/requests/new.
-However, subject to the applicable law, McDonald’s may charge a reasonable fee or refuse to act on a request if it is manifestly unfounded or excessive, in particular because of its repetitive character.
+You may exercise these rights free of charge by submitting a request via our Privacy Rights Center which can be accessed by clicking here.
+However, we may charge a reasonable fee or refuse to act on a request if it is manifestly unfounded or excessive, in particular because of its repetitive character.
 In some situations, McDonald’s may refuse to act or impose limitations on the information disclosed if, for instance, the disclosure is likely to adversely affect the rights and freedoms of others, prejudice the execution or enforcement of the law, or interfere with pending or future litigation.

 You also have the right to lodge a complaint about our processing of your personal information with the Data Protection Commissioner, which is the Supervisory Authority in Ireland, by e-mailing info@dataprotection.ie